FHA Guidelines On Buying House Flips For Home Buyers

 - Rehabbed homes are better than brand new construction homes

-- But due to FHA Guidelines On Buying House Flips, home buyers who are only approved for FHA Loans cannot purchase a house flip home sellers has less than 90 days seasoning on it
+But due to FHA Guidelines On Flips, homebuyers who are only approved for FHA Loans cannot purchase a house flip home sellers have less than 90 days seasoning on it.

-- FHA Guidelines On Buying House Flips definitely impacts not just the real estate investors
+- FHA Guidelines On Flips definitely impacts not just the real estate investors

 - It also impacts home buyers who fall in love with a totally rehabbed home but cannot purchase it